Arthi-chaud/Meelo/docs/src/setup/prepare-music-library.md

 # Prepare your music library

-The toughest part is to have an organised music library.
+The toughest part is to have an structured music library.
 The way files are organised are up to you!
 But here is a recommended architecture:

 ```tree
 Library's Folder